-- Remove the sodium electrode from the flowcell; it is not necessary to detach the electrode lead. - Prepare two plastic beakers, one containing about 50ml of etching solution, the other about 200ml high purity water. - Dip the electrode in the etching solution for 60 (\pm 5) seconds; then rinse in high purity water.
+- Remove the sodium electrode from the flowcell and slide off the sleeve and 'O' ring; it is not necessary to detach the electrode lead. - Prepare two plastic beakers, one containing about 50ml of etching solution, the other about 200ml high purity water. - Dip the electrode in the etching solution for 60 ( $\pm$ 5) seconds; then rinse in high purity water.